Hypostomus luteus

 Hypostomus luteus, also known in the pet trade as the golden sailfin pleco, is an armored catfish in the genus Hypostomus of the family Loricariidae.
-It is distinct due to its three phases of coloration that it goes through as it ages.
+The species experiences a notable three–phase shift in its coloration as it ages.
 It grows to a maximum size of 45 cm (18 in).

 It is found in Northern Argentina in Rio Uruguay.
 It lives in fast-flowing waters where it mostly feeds on algae.

-Phases of coloration
+Description

 Hypostomus Luteus goes through a significant change in color as it ages.
 In its first phase it has a dark brown to black body with yellow speckles all over its body.
 The fins are yellow.
 In the second phase the body gets a mix of yellow and black.
 The speckles fade away and the yellow starts to cover the whole body.
 In the third phase the entire body is gold.
 Not all Hypostomus Luteus reach full gold coloration and some specimens even start losing gold coloration after reaching the third phase.

+Distribution and habitat

+The species is primarily found in the upper basin of the Rio Uruguay, an area roughly covering Uruguay and the surrounding regions of Brazil and Argentina.
+Tributaries of the Rio Uruguay that the species inhabits include the Rio Canoas and the Rio Pelotas.

-Pet trade
+In the pet trade

-This species is caught in the wild and sold in the pet trade.
-Hobbyists keep them in ponds or aquariums.
-Although they are caught in the wild this does not significantly effect their population.
-The fish has become increasingly popular among experienced hobbyists in recent years.
-The fish is can be sold for upwards of $1000 for a third phase specimen.
+Although the species has been bred in captivity, most specimens sold in the pet trade are wild caught.
+Hobbyists keep them in ponds or aquariums, and the fish has become increasingly popular among experienced hobbyists in recent years.
+Because most specimens are wild-caught, the species is among the most expensive Loricariidae species, with third–phase specimens being sold for upwards of 1000 USD.